ldaniels528/constellation/README.md

 * Advanced geometry: lines, circles, ellipses, and Bezier curves
 * Collaboration
-** Concurrent Design - the ability to concurrent create/update models (joint session) ** Remote Assistance - the ability to remotely control a user's session
+** The Concurrent Design module enables users to concurrently create/update models (joint session) ** The Remote Assistance module enables users to remotely control a user's session
 * Customization
 ** A scripting language which can be used to create user commands and functions ** A Java-based API will be exposed to create new types of geometric elements and functions.